pu2clr/SI4735/README.md

 | X1    | 32.768 kHz crystal |
 | SI4735 | digital CMOS AM(LW, MW and SW)/FM radio receiver IC |

   * *1: C7 and C8 are ceramic capacitors included by the author of this project.
-They are not present on original Silicon Labs schematic.
+They are not present on the original Silicon Labs schematic.
 Actually, you can use also electrolytic capacitors.
 Values between 2.2uF to 10uF will work well.
   * *2: R4 and R5 are pull-up resistor included by the author of this project.
-They are not present on original Silicon Labs schematic.
+They are not present on the original Silicon Labs schematic.
 This will also depend on other devices connected to the same I²C bus.  __Always try to use the lowest possible value__.

 __Notes from Silicon Labs Broadcast AM/FM/SW/LW Radio Receiver documentation (page 12)__:
 * Place C1 close to VA and C4 close to VD pin.
 * All grounds connect directly to GND plane on PCB.
-* Pins 6 and 7 are no connects, leave floating.
+* Pins 6 and 7 are not connects, leave floating.
 * Pins 10 and 11 are unused.
 Tie these pins to GND.
 * To ensure proper operation and receiver performance, follow the guidelines in “AN383: Si47xx Antenna, Schematic,
 * Layout, and Design Guidelines.”
 Silicon Laboratories will evaluate schematics and layouts for qualified customers.
 * Pin 8 connects to the FM antenna interface, and pin 12 connects to the AM antenna interface.
-* Place Si473x-D60 as close as possible to antenna and keep the FMI and AMI traces as short as possible.
+* Place Si473x-D60 as close as possible to the antenna and keep the FMI and AMI traces as short as possible.

 [Go to contents](https://pu2clr.github.io/SI4735/#contents)